Wondering how to spend one perfect day in Barcelona? I’ve got you covered with this detailed itinerary for spending one efficient day in Barcelona.

-You have three options for your early evening sunset views.
 Head to another Gaudi wonderland, Park Güell.
 Or, take a taxi (or cable car) to Montjuic or Tibidabo.
 You have beautiful sunset views from all three spots.

 And Tibidabo, while lovely, doesn’t offer much to do besides views.
 But we’ll explore all options so you can make an informed choice for your early evening activity.

 1. Park Güell

 The park is located on Carmel Hill in Barcelona’s Gracia neighborhood.
 Gaudi and his mentor, Eusebio Guell, initially envisioned it as a complete community with 60 homes.

-The project was never completed.
-But, even though funds ran out, a freewheeling Gaudi created a plaza, two Hansel and Gretel gatehouses, viaducts, a serpentine bench, colonnaded walkways, and a mosaic stairway.
+Despite that, Gaudi created a freewheeling Gaudi created a plaza, two Hansel and Gretel gatehouses, viaducts, a serpentine bench, colonnaded walkways, and a mosaic stairway.

 Park Guell is rich in ornamentation, inspired by dragons, the sun, flowers, and even vegetables.
 Moorish and Spanish Gothic elements are included.